 So, do sunflower seeds go bad?
 Here’s a guide to the shelf life of sunflower seeds and how often to eat them.

 Interesting Facts About Sunflower Seeds

-Sunflower seeds are native to South America, and were used by the locals more than 5,000 years ago.
+Sunflower seeds are native to South America and were used by locals more than 5,000 years ago.
 They are a good source of fiber, antioxidants, phytosterols, healthy fats, protein, B-complex vitamins, selenium, and vitamin E.

 Consumption of sunflower seeds helps to maintain the integrity of cell membranes and protects from harmful free radicals.
 This is useful for maintaining a youthful glow of the skin from the antioxidants.

 How to Tell If Sunflower Seeds Are Bad

 Just like any food item, knowing the expiration date of sunflower seeds matters to avoid diarrhea and other health conditions.
 The truth is, they have a long shelf life, up to six months to a year depending on the packaging and storage.

 One way to know if the seeds have gone bad or have spoiled is by the aroma or smell when natural oils are breaking down.
 Exposure to oxygen creates a rotten, weird, sour smell that you can easily distinguish.
 However, if unopened, packages have a longer shelf life, and remain fresh for up to two years depending on the manufacturer.